Backpacking Light Magazine

-Backpacking Light is an online hiking magazine founded in 2001 by hiker Ryan Jordan.
+Backpacking Light is an online hiking magazine, guided trekking outfitter, and outdoor skills education provider founded in 2000 by Ryan Jordan, a backcountry adventurer, engineer, and outdoor educator.
 The print version was discontinued in October 2008.
 The Sierra Club has named it a major player in the ultralight backpacking subculture.
 Articles are written by scientists, engineers, and experienced hikers.
 Backpacking Light has developed outdoor leadership training programs and workshops for a variety of groups and organizations including the Boy Scouts of America, search and rescue teams, and the National Outdoor Leadership School.